DaniBlumstein/Cisco-Linkage-Map/README.md

 1. get final population.hap.vcf file from stacks
 2. make sure you have all the input files to run grad_project_code_commented.py
    * this script asks if you have everything in the middle so you can start and stop depending on where you are at for intermediate file making with other programs
-   * this file is well commented so read to know what each thing is doing but here is a summary:
+   * here is a summary of what this script does:
    * recodes genotypes
    * filters out unmappable loci
    * builds lepmap file